juyongdo/pycape/examples/linear_regression/README.md

 Recommend reaching out to platform for help debugging!

 **P.S.
-After running the computation check out your project again to see lots of other goodies about your job ran.
-For example, you'll see whether it succeded or not, the metrics, how long and ran for, and history of any other jobs that were run.
+After running the computation check out your project again to see lots of other goodies about your job.
+For example, you'll see whether it succeeded or not, the metrics, how long and ran for, and history of any other jobs that were run.
 You're also see a list of activity on your project outlining every event that has occurded.**